 Laura McGee – Chair

-Laura McGee is a Realtor with Afonso Real Estate.
-She is an active member of the Realtor Association of Central MA (RACM) with the Community Action Committee and has been instrumental in raising many thousands of dollars for RCAP Solutions families through her generous volunteer efforts.
+Laura McGee is a Retail Service Manager at Acosta Sales and Marketing.
+She is also a part time Realtor and an active member of the Realtor Association of Central MA (RACM) with the Community Action Committee and has been instrumental in raising many thousands of dollars for RCAP Solutions families through her generous volunteer efforts.
 Prior to becoming a realtor, Laura was an Account Executive for WSRS/WTAG Radio and the Underwriting Accounts Manager for WICN Jazz Radio.
 She is a transplant from Tucson, Arizona.
 She received her bachelor’s degree in Telecommunications from Northern Arizona University in Flagstaff, Arizona.
 She has held several roles in the field of broadcasting and communications since 1986.
 She has served as President of the Tucson Chapter of Women in Radio and Television Board of Directors; held a position on the Uxbridge School Committee and as Vice President of the UHS Booster Club.
 She has a strong commitment to underprivileged individuals and is passionate about RCAP’s mission and supporting the organization with her unique expertise in both housing and communications.

 Tim Morse is the Sales and Customer Service Representative with Miles Press in Worcester.
 He has extensive experience in the field of printing, having worked for several large firms throughout Worcester County.
 As a resident of Worcester, Tim brings a strong passion for supporting families and making a difference in the community he works and lives in.